-Caravans equipped in this way feature a direct link from the connection point in the battery box, to an auxiliary connection point at the primary TV position within the caravan.
-The direct link can be used to:
+Caravans equipped in this way feature a direct link from the connection point in the battery box, to a connection point at the primary, or both, TV positions within the caravan.
+The direct link(s) can be used to:

-- 1. Supply an external signal (caravan site TV feed) to the primary TV position - a.
-Connect the socket in the battery box (on flying lead depending on model), with a suitable lead, to the appropriate socket on the caravan site supply post.
-As the connector in the battery box is a screw on 'F-type' connector, an adaptor to convert this to a 'push-on' co-ax connector, which may be required, has been supplied with your caravan. - b.
-Locate the primary TV position within the caravan.
+Supply an external signal (caravan site TV feed) to the primary or both TV positions

+- Connect the socket in the battery box (on flying lead depending on model), with a suitable lead, to the appropriate socket on the caravan site supply post.
+As the connector in the battery box is a screw on 'F-type' connector, an adaptor to convert this to a 'push-on' co-ax connector, which may be required, has been supplied with your caravan. - Locate the primary or both TV positions within the caravan.
 At the 12V, TV and SAT socket, connect your TV to the output from the socket marked SAT with a suitable lead.